9 Do’s and Don’ts for Using a Hair Mask

 How does that work?

 You only really need two masks.
-The first should be one designed to heal and treat the end and middle sections of your hair.
-This means looking for restorative ingredients, such as those in the Evalectric Hair Mask.
+The first should be one designed to target the end and middle sections of your hair.
+This means looking for ingredients that leave the hair feeling restored, such as those in the Evalectric Hair Mask.

 The second hair mask you use should be applied to the scalp.
-A moisturizing mask is great for those who have a dry scalp, while a detoxifying hair mask should be used by those with a greasy scalp.
+A moisturizing mask is great for those who have a dry scalp.

 DON’T: Use Too Much Product